WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **there is no need to configure shards!**, this setting is automatic and completely hidden from you.

 - you can **transform** the data before sending it to given service.
 This is done **by lambda function being invoked by the _Firehose_ service**.

+- there is **no native metric for delivery errors**.
+There are error logs you could enable (and apply metric filter on them).
+  - the service will retry the events based on the source/target configuration.
+Consult the docs for more info.

 ##### Kinesis Data Analytics